-Only approved contractors shall be used in consultation with the Head teacher and School Governing Body.
+Only approved contractors shall be used in consultation with the Academic Lead and Governing Body.

-All visitors shall report to the Head teacher or duty member on that day.
+All visitors shall report to the Academic Lead or member on duty that day.
 Visitors shall be asked to explain the reason for their visit, seek approval to be on site and to be escorted at all times until their task is complete.

 All members are encouraged to challenge any visitors on school grounds politely.